 All convicted sex offenders have to be registered on both a national and state sex offender database.
 The people listed on these databases have been convicted of a sex or kidnapping crime.
 You are able to see sex offenders on the website, but bear in mind that you will not find the precise address, but rather the address block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 These records include a case file that contains a docket and any of the documents and filings filed in the court case.
 You are able to access your court records on their website, or at Clerk of Court office in the county where the case was filed.

 Each and every state keeps a record of a person’s criminal background.
 These state databases are connected and you can track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.
+You are able to go to the county courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal records search you will find out if someone has been arrested, charged, or convicted for any crimes, which can include: